HairyFotr/linter/README.md

                                     ^
     scala> val x = math.pow(5, 1/3d) + 1/0 // linter:disable // ignores all warnings

+Please report false positives so they can be removed in future versions.

 ### Some examples of warnings

 ### If checks